-In February, Arizona Mining Inc. reduced its drill rigs from 14 to 9 and began wrapping up its exploratory processes.
+In February, Arizona Mining reduced its drill rigs from 14 to nine and began wrapping up its exploratory processes.
 In April, the company released a preliminary economic report detailing plans to have an operational mine on its private land by 2020.
-Lucero said the company will employ 500 people between the mine itself and the water treatment facility.
+Lucero said the company will employ 500 people between the mine itself and the water-treatment facility.

 “We’re now starting to funnel all of our cards into this one basket,” said Bowden, who has 32 employees working on the drilling project.
 “It’s great.
 It’s an opportunity to work on a world-class project 15 minutes from where I choose to live.”